GoogleCloudPlatform/professional-services/tools/capacity-planner-sheets-extension/README.md

 ## For Developers

 During development it can be helpful to execute "Get Project Metrics" and "Create Planning Sheet" from the Apps Script UI instead of the Sheets UI.
-This allows you to add debug logs and get stack traces with specific lines where the error occurred.
+This allows you to view logs, use the debugger, and get stack traces with specific lines where the error occurred.

 From `main.gs`, select the appropriate function:
 * `createCapacityPlannerSheet` for "Create Planning Sheet"